xdeejm97/microservices-task/README.md

+## This project demonstrates the implementation of a distributed transaction management system in a microservices architecture using:
+- Saga Choreography Pattern
+- Outbox Pattern
-# This project demonstrates the implementation of a distributed transaction management system using the Saga Choreography pattern and the Outbox Pattern in a microservices architecture.
-The goal is to ensure data consistency across multiple services while maintaining loose coupling and scalability.
+The goal is to ensure data consistency across multiple services while maintaining loose Pcoupling and scalability.